Accessing the historic grounds

 Accessing the historic grounds by foot

-The nearest historic building to the Visitor Centre, Ross Cottage, is roughly a 200-metre walk.
+The nearest historic building to the Visitor Reception Centre, Ross Cottage, is roughly a 200-metre walk.
 The furthest historic building, the Northwest Bastion, is roughly 600 metres from the Visitor Centre.

 To access the historic grounds on foot, continue through the Visitor Reception Centre past the gift shop and restaurant out the back door.